christophersbarrett/mulberry-wiki/Page-Definitions.md

-Each page in a Mulberry application is displayed using a **page definition**.
-You can use built-in page definitions, or create your own.
-To specify a page definition for a page, add a page definition property to the page's YAML header:
+Each page in a Mulberry application is displayed using a **page_def **.
+Keep in mind that this is different than a **page**.
+A **page** is a markdown file which contains your content for the page.
+A **page_def** defines what Mulberry will do with that content.
+There are lots of built in page_defs that you can use, or you can create your own.
+To specify a page_def for a page, add a page_def property to the page's YAML header:

     ---
     title: My Page